GCT Featured Articles

 The Kamuthi Solar Power Project is a massive structure, however, it was built in only eight months.
 This feat was accomplished through the dedication of 8,500 team members, who worked 24 hours a day to complete the project.

-Perhaps as a result of the quick and efficient build, this project cost significantly less than the Topaz Solar Plant, an only slightly smaller sized plant than Kamuthi, but still a relatively large solar plant, in the Mojave desert.
+Perhaps as a result of the quick and efficient build, this project cost significantly less than the Topaz Solar Plant.
+Topaz is an only slightly smaller-sized plant than Kamuthi, located in the Mojave desert.
 Kamuthi features over 2.5 million individual solar PV modules, with cleaning robots built into the top of modules.

 Who Had the World's Largest Solar Farm Prior to Kamuthi?